Chanterelle: Similar species

 The false chanterelle (Hygrophoropsis aurantiaca) has a similar appearance and can be confused with the chanterelle.
 Distinguishing factors are that false chanterelles have true gills, while chanterelles have folds.
 Additionally, color can help distinguish the two; the true chanterelle is uniform egg-yellow, while the false chanterelle is more orange in hue and graded, with darker center.
 The true chanterelle's folds are typically more wrinkled or rounded, and randomly forked.
-Though once thought to be hazardous, it is now known that the false chanterelle is edible but not especially tasty, and ingesting it may result in mild gastrointestinal distress.
+Though once thought to be hazardous, it is now known that the false chanterelle is edible but, according to Edible Wild Mushrooms of North America, not especially tasty, and ingesting it may result in mild gastrointestinal distress.
 The poisonous species in the genus Omphalotus (the jack-o'-lantern mushrooms) have been misidentified as chanterelles, but can usually be distinguished by their well-developed, unforked true gills.
 (Note: In the case of Omphalotus olivascens, the gills may be blade-like.)
 Species of Omphalotus are not closely related to chanterelles.
 Other species in the closely related genera Cantharellus and Craterellus may appear similar to the golden chanterelle.

 Turbinellus floccosus is sometimes mistaken for a chanterelle due to its orange colour and vein-like hymenium.
 However, it can be distinguished by its distinctly vase-like form, scaly cap surface, and generally hollow stem.